 1. Check Wi-Fi is On

 The first step is to ensure the Wi-Fi connection is switched on.
 Sometimes you might have disabled the wireless or enabled Airplane mode accidentally.
-Swipe the screen up to open control center.
+Swipe the screen from top right corner to open Control Center in iPhone.
 Check the Wi-Fi networking icon is on and Airplane mode icon is switched off.

 You should see a Wi-Fi wireless icon on the top bar when you switch on Wi-Fi.